smcclab/smc-course/_lectures/12-composing.md

 - Composition does _not_ equal "traditional music notation": don't use this in your piece!
 - Composition is _not_ playing other people's music!
 - Composition _is_ about making decisions and communicating them (somehow) to your ensemble.
-- Improvisation is _not_ equal to "jazz improvisation", or any other idiom: this is a specific type of performance!
+- Improvisation is _not_ equal to "jazz improvisation", or any other idiom: that is just one kind of improvisation.
 - Improvisation is about performers making decisions.

 **Most** laptop ensemble performances have a combination of composed and improvised aspects.